chrisgrieser/chrisgrieser.github.io/docs/_posts/2021-12-20-comprehensive-academic-workflow.md

   Obsidian](https://github.com/kevboh/longform), which offers basic compiling and re-arranging functionality that is similar to Scrivener.
-It is, however, still a rather new solution, and some quite essential features like having subchapters are still missing.
+It is, however, still a rather new solution, and some quite essential features like having sub-chapters are still missing.
 	* When compiling with the Longform plugin, footnotes are not considered (yet), with the result that they are scattered all over the place.
-You can use the [Linter Plugin](https://github.com/platers/obsidian-linter) to move all of them to the bottom & also reindex them.
+You can use the [Linter Plugin](https://github.com/platers/obsidian-linter) to move all of them to the bottom & also re-index them.
 	* Also relevant to people deciding to write Longform in Obsidian might be the [Obsidian Link Converter](https://github.com/ozntel/obsidian-link-converter) for